sunilbandla/mastodon/README.md

 ```
 - `HTTP Headers` will be set on the request sent to your endpoint.
 It can be used to set authentication headers.
 - `Version` can be used to indicate improvements to your qualifier.
 This helps users review a specific version of a qualifier.
-- Select a `category` from the provided list of categories
+- Select a `category` for the qualifier from the provided list.
-- `Save` your qualifier
+- `Save` your qualifier.

 > A qualifier will be called only once per toot.

 ## Roadmap

-- Provide more qualifiers out-of-the-box
+- Provide more qualifiers out-of-the-box.
-- Media toots with qualifiers
+- Media toots with qualifiers.
-- Granular control over enabling qualifiers
+- Granular controls over enabling qualifiers.

 ![Mastodon](https://i.imgur.com/NhZc40l.png)
 ========